mbridak/wfd_py_logger/README.md

 **A newer version based on PyQt5 can be found [here](https://github.com/mbridak/WinterFieldDayLogger)**.

-## What going on in the development branch.
+## Recent Changes

-After 3+ years of neglect for the curses version, it's in need of some TLC.
+After 3+ years of neglect for the curses version, it was in need of some TLC.
 It's been one large monolithic chunk of code from the start.
 I've decided to break it into manageable chunks (classes).

 So far we have: